nervosnetwork/docs/docs/getting-started/run-node.md

 ## Get CKB Client

-To get the CKB client software, you can choose to download the released binary directly, or build it from the source code.
+To get the CKB client software, you can choose to download the released binary directly, or [build it from the source code](../dev-guide/compile), or [use docker](https://github.com/nervosnetwork/ckb/blob/develop/docs/run-ckb-with-docker.md).

-### Use Docker
-You can also use Docker to run your CKB node.
-For the detailed guidance, please refer to [this document on GitHub](https://github.com/nervosnetwork/ckb/blob/develop/docs/run-ckb-with-docker.md).

 > For Windows user, we recommend you to use Docker for running CKB node.

+In this guidance we use the pre-built binary directly.

 ### Download from Release